Widening Access Widening Access at Strathclyde

 During Amanda's secondment, Al is covering this position.
 He is the FOCUS West Programme Officer for Strathclyde with overall responsibility for the S3 and S5 elements, plus delivery of College Campus Day events.
 He is responsible for Project Mentors and leads activities involving current students in our Widening Access activities.
 Al is also the lead contact for college articulation partnerships at the University, and is the lead on admissions data for the team.

-Angie Kay, Widening Access Outreach Officer
+Anne Bowman, Widening Access Outreach Officer

 Angie runs the S4 FOCUS West Focus on Four programme and delivers S2 events in-school.
 She is responsible for the Study Skills programme, as well as the Strathclyde Summer Experience for care-experienced young people.
 Angie also assists with student involvement in widening access activities.